rtomasso/hoteldemo/README.md

 When a reservation request is made, the list of available rooms for that night are checked, and the room most suitable for the guest(s) is selected.
 If a request is too "big" for the room, then the call fails and the user is prompted to check the availability of rooms.

 The classes have basic validity checking, but it is by no means production code.
 It will prevent things like booking a room that doesn't exist or jamming 3 bags into a room with no storage.
+Similarly anything that fails validation will generally return False or 0.

 ###	How would we extend your system if we had to add more rooms, more business logic constraints, more gnomes?